haacked/haacked.com/_posts/2021/2021-02-11-introducing-abbot.markdown

 ![Editing a skill in C#](https://user-images.githubusercontent.com/19977/107440160-0859ec80-6ae8-11eb-9873-31e682850be3.png)

-We hope to support many more languages in the future.
-To learn how to write a skill, check out our [Getting Started Guide](https://ab.bot/help/guides/).
+We hoped to support many more languages in the future.

 ## Try out a skill package!

-You can also browse and install skills written by others!
-Just visit the [Abbot Package Manager](https://ab.bot/packages) to see what's available.
+You could also browse and install skills written by others in the Abbot Package Manager.

-For example, the [`tz` skill](https://ab.bot/packages/aseriousbiz/tz) is based on a Hubot script written by [Markus Olsson](https://github.com/niik) and reports a specified time in the time zones of all the mentioned people:
+For example, the `tz` skill was based on a Hubot script written by [Markus Olsson](https://github.com/niik) and reports a specified time in the time zones of all the mentioned people:

 ![Example of the TZ skill in use.
 It shows 2pm for America/Grand_Turk in 3 different time zones.](https://user-images.githubusercontent.com/19977/107439487-fdeb2300-6ae6-11eb-8d4a-80a1e514794d.png)

 This skill makes use of the time zone as reported by Slack.
 Discord doesn't provide this information, so you can tell Abbot your timezone via the `my` skill, `@abbot my timezone is America/Los_Angeles`, or by telling Abbot your location, `@abbot my location is 98008`.

-Another useful package is the [`deploy` skill](https://ab.bot/packages/aseriousbiz/deploy).
-It's based on [`hubot-github-deployments`](https://github.com/stephenyeargin/hubot-github-deployments) and lets you manage deployments via the [GitHub Deployments API](https://docs.github.com/en/rest/reference/repos#deployments).
+Another useful package was the `deploy` skill.
+It was based on [`hubot-github-deployments`](https://github.com/stephenyeargin/hubot-github-deployments) and lets you manage deployments via the [GitHub Deployments API](https://docs.github.com/en/rest/reference/repos#deployments).

 ## Custom Lists